Alien: Rogue Incursion

 Alien: Rogue Incursion is a virtual reality game developed and published by Survios.
 It is based on the Alien franchise, taking place between the films Alien and Aliens.
 An action and survival horror game, it follows Zula Hendricks, a character from several Alien comics and novels, as she navigates a facility overrun by xenomorphs.

 Announced in 2022, the game was written by Alien novel writer Alex White.
-It was published for the PlayStation 5 (via the PS VR2) and Windows on December 19, 2024, and for Meta Quest 3 on February 13, 2025.
+It was published for the PlayStation 5 (via the PS VR2) and Windows on December 19, 2024, for Meta Quest 3 on February 13, 2025, and for Nintendo Switch 2 on April 21, 2026.

 Alien: Rogue Incursion received generally favorable reviews.
 It was praised for capturing the atmosphere of the films, although some critics found the gameplay repetitive.
 Alien: Rogue Incursion is the first of a two-part story, with a second game in development as of December 2024.

 Gameplay

 Alien: Rogue Incursion is an action and survival horror game, set between the films Alien and Aliens.
 Zula Hendricks, a former Marine, has set out to stop the weaponization of xenomorphs.
 She receives a distress call from a friend who is on the planet Purdan, also known as LV-354.
 She travels there with her android companion, Davis 01.
 Arriving at the Gemini Exoplanet Solutions facility, they find it overrun by xenomorphs and devoid of human life.
 The player assumes the role of Zula and must proceed through the facility, while killing or avoiding the xenomorphs, which can crawl on walls and leap great distances.
 Facehuggers, an early stage of the xenomorph, are also encountered.

 The game is played from a first-person perspective.
 A motion tracker alerts the player of nearby xenomorphs, and stealth can be used to evade them.
 Environmental elements, such as creaky doors and trash cans, create noise if touched, potentially attracting the xenomorphs.
 The player can also run and dodge attacks.
 Three weapons are available: a pulse rifle, a shotgun, and a revolver.
 Proximity grenades can also be used.
 Resources, including ammunition, are scarce.
 Panic rooms are found throughout the facility, serving as save points.
 Occasionally, the player must complete puzzles to unlock doors or terminals, the latter providing access to worker emails and video logs.